 💰 Great value option for student and new pilots

-If you’re just starting out or on a budget, Samsonite’s Pro series offers a solid balance of quality and price.
-It has tech compartments for tablets and chargers, and it’s surprisingly tough.
+If you are just starting out or are on a budget, the Pro series by Samsonite gives you a great blend of quality and value.
+It also comes with tech compartments to store tablets and chargers, and it is much tougher than it looks.

 ✅ Pros: